Battle of the Brews

 - A large container (think 32 oz Mason Jar)

 - Something to stir with.

-*To make cold brew, you will want to stick with a coarse grind, as it will make the filtration process a little easier, and leave you with a clear, bold coffee.
+- Stick with a coarse grind, as it will make the filtration process a little easier.

-4. Let the coffee steep for AT LEAST 12 hours.
-The longer the steep, the more distinct the flavor, meaning a 24-hour brew will give you a richer cold brew.
+- The longer the steep, the more distinct the flavor, meaning a 24-hour brew will give you a richer concentrate.

-Be sure to store your cold brew in the refrigerator and enjoy it within 10 days.
+Store your cold brew in the refrigerator and enjoy it within ten days.

 Try the Differences Between Iced Coffee and Cold Brew For Yourself